karimtarek4/karimtarek4/README.md

 ---

 - 🔭 **I’m currently working on:**
-  Building and owning the analytics platform at [Treyd](https://treyd.com) (B2B fintech)—designing scalable dbt models, orchestrated data workflows, and actionable BI dashboards.
+  *  Building and owning the analytics platform at [Treyd](https://treyd.com) (B2B fintech)—designing scalable dbt models, orchestrated data workflows, and actionable BI dashboards.
-  Outside of work, I’m focused on constructing a solid portfolio of end-to-end analytics projects and open to freelance/consulting collaborations in data engineering.
+  *  Outside of work, I’m focused on constructing a solid portfolio of end-to-end analytics projects and open to freelance/consulting collaborations in data engineering.

 - 🌱 **I’m currently learning:**
-  Kafka, Kubernetes, MPP data systems, and integrating LLMs into analytics stacks.
+  Kafka, Kubernetes, Spark and integrating LLMs into analytics stacks.

 - 👯 **I’m looking to collaborate on:**
   Analytics engineering projects, BI automation, dbt/cloud warehousing, open-source data tooling, data pipelines, A/B testing, and building modern analytics platforms.